-There are currently thirteen recognized species and one valid subspecies of map turtles.
+There are currently thirteen recognized species and two valid subspecies of map turtles.
 Graptemys (map turtles) are the most diverse Genus of turtles in the United States.
 They are primarily a riverine species that can exist sympatrically (with other Graptemys species) or allopatrically (as the sole Graptemys species) in a river drainage or drainages.
 Some species are endemic to a single river system or a few river systems, others are wide ranging species existing in many river systems.
 Most sympatric populations of map turtles consist of each species (females only) having different head types (megacephaly-wide, mesocephaly-medium, microcephaly- narrow) to alleviate competition of food resources.